zoilazzx/zixuanzhang/_pages/about.md

 [Research of the Allocation Strategy of Water Pollutant Emission Permits Considering Ecological Compensation Mechanism Driven by Big Data - Taking Tuojiang River Basin as an Example](/zixuanzhang/project3)
 -	**Core Member**, **Supervisor:** `Xudong Chen`, Vice President of the College of Management Science
 - **Key Contributions:** (1) Conducted literature review on big data analytics, ecological compensation, and pollutant emission permits, outlining the research framework and drawing a technical roadmap.
 (2) Assisted in developing a data-driven optimisation scheme for pollutant emission permits, designing a non-dominated sorting genetic algorithm based on data analysis, and creating algorithm flowcharts.
 (3) Contributed to the writing of the research report, including the use of ArcGIS and Origin software for data analysis visualisation, table creation, and writing the conclusion section of the paper.
-- **Achievements:** Published a paper (co-author) - Li, Y., Chen, X., Feng, X., Lv, Y., `Zhang, Z`., & Qi, Q. (2023).
+- **Achievements:** Li, Y., Chen, X., Feng, X., Lv, Y., `Zhang, Z`., & Qi, Q. (2023).
 Investigation of the allocation and trading strategy of wastewater emission permits considering ecological compensation.
 Environmental Technology & Innovation, 30, 103103.

 [Chronic Gastritis AI Data Mining and Processing](/zixuanzhang/project4)
 -	**Team Leader**, **Supervisor:** `Chuanbiao Wen`, Vice President of the College of Medical Information Engineering